 The Palais des Beaux-Arts, Lille, houses a celebrated collection of master drawings, notably from the Italian Renaissance, as well as from the French, Flemish, German, and Dutch schools.
 The Museum acquired in 1996 a suite of Roseman drawings on the dance at the Paris Opéra.
 The superb drawing reproduced here, (fig. 7), depicts Paris Opéra star dancer Wilfried Romoli in the exciting, modern dance piece In the Middle, Somewhat Elevated, choreographed by William Forsythe for the Paris Opéra Ballet to Tom Willems' pulsating score for synthesizer.

-Roseman recounts: "From the time I began drawing the dance at the Paris Opéra in 1989, I had hoped that the Company would reprise The Nutcracker with Nureyev's choreography so that I would have the wonderful opportunity to draw Elisabeth Maurin as Clara in the ballet in which this great ballerina was promoted to étoile (star dancer) in 1988 by Nureyev, then Director of the Dance.
-It had been eight years since Nureyev's The Nutcracker had been reprised at the Opéra, and Elisabeth's appearance in the ballet was very much anticipated by the Company, by the ballet-going public, as well as by me.
+Roseman recounts: "From the time I began drawing the dance at the Paris Opéra in 1989, I had hoped the Company would reprise The Nutcracker with Nureyev's choreography and Elisabeth Maurin as Clara.
+I did have the wonderful opportunity to draw Elisabeth in the role in which this great ballerina was promoted to étoile (star dancer) in 1988 by Nureyev, then Director of the Dance.
+It had been eight years since Nureyev's The Nutcracker was presented at the Opéra, and Elisabeth's appearance in the ballet was very much anticipated by the Company, by the ballet-going public, and by me.

 The Museum's acquisition of Roseman's drawings include Charles Jude and Florence Clerc, 1991, presented on the home page and "On Drawing on the Dance," Page 4 - "Pas de Deux;" Nicolas Le Riche, 1996, (fig. 11); and Kader Belarbi, 1996, (fig. 12), presented below.